AnderUstarroz/sol-cerberus-website/docs/docs/javascript-sdk/delete-sol-cerberus-app.md

 ### With Javascript:
-Minimum example on how to delete an APP using plain Javascript:
+Minimum example on how to delete an app using plain Javascript:

 ```js
 import { Keypair, PublicKey, Connection, clusterApiUrl} from "@solana/web3.js";